 Sept.
 14 has been a big date for international hockey as the United States pulled off a huge upset and Canada getting redemption.
-In the National Hockey League, a pair of Hall of Fame twins made their debut and a playoff hero in Motown called it a career, and a team advanced to the Stanley Cup Final for the first time in two decades.
+In the NHL, a pair of Hall of Fame twins made their debut, a playoff hero in Motown called it a career, and a team advanced to the Stanley Cup Final for the first time in two decades.
 It is time for our daily journey through the years to relive all the best moments this date has to offer.

 World Cup Takes Center Stage

 United States Pulls Off Upset

-In 1996, the World Cup of Hockey was created, and it replaced the Canada Cup as one of the premier international tournaments.
-The original edition included the North American group made of up Canada, Russia, Slovakia and the United States.
-The European group consisted of the Czech Republic, Finland, Germany and Sweden.
-The top two teams from each group advanced to the semifinals with the winners advancing to a best-of-three championship series.
+In 1996, the World Cup of Hockey was created, replacing the Canada Cup as one of the premier international tournaments.
+The original edition included the North American group of Canada, Russia, Slovakia, and the United States.
+The European group consisted of the Czech Republic, Finland, Germany, and Sweden.
+The top two teams from each group advanced to the semifinals, with the winners advancing to a best-of-three championship series.

-The United States and Canada made through to the championship series.
+The United States and Canada made it through to the championship series.
 Canada won the first game in overtime, 4-3, in Philadelphia.
-The series shifted to Montreal where the Americans won the second game 5-2.
+The series shifted to Montreal, where the Americans won the second game 5-2.

 On Sept.
 14, 1996, the two rivals met for a third and final game, once again, in Montreal.
-Brett Hull, who led the tournament in scoring, put the United States up 1-0, 11 minutes into game, by striking on the power play.
+Brett Hull, who led the tournament in scoring, put the United States up 1-0, 11 minutes into the game by striking on the power play.